TheDeanLab/navigate/docs/source/user_guide/case_studies/acquire_CT-ASLM-V1_and_CT-ASLM-V2.rst

 #.
 Mount the glass slide onto the sample holder.
 #.
 Mount the sample holder onto the stage with the sample facing the illumination and
    detection objective so the glass slide is 45 degrees with both objectives.
 #.
-Put down the slit out of the setup.
+Decrease the numerical aperture of the illumination beam such that it covers the entire
+   field of view.
+Typically this is achieved with a magnetic mounted slit aperture that can be readily adjusted.
 #.
 Go to :guilabel:`Camera Settings`.
-Select "Normal" under :guilabel:`Sensor Mode`.
+Select :guilabel:`Normal` under :guilabel:`Sensor Mode`.
 #.
 Go to the :menuselection:`Microscope Configuration --> Waveform Parameters`.
 A popup
    named :guilabel:`Waveform Parameter Settings` will appear.
 #.
 Set the wavelength's :guilabel:`Amplitude` and :guilabel:`Offset` to ``0.0``.
 #.
 Select the channel with a proper laser under the :guilabel:`Channels` tab and set
    the laser power to an appropriate value.
 #.
-Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
+Select :guilabel:`Continuous Scan` from the dropdown next to the :guilabel:`Acquire` button.
    Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Scroll around with the stage either via joystick or using the controls in the
    :guilabel:`Stage Control` tab until the sample comes into view.
 #.
 Focus on the sample in the center of the beam.
-Zoom in by scrolling the mouse.
+Zoom in by placing the mouse over the
+   image and scrolling the mouse wheel.
    Slowly adjusting the focus by scrolling the piezo controller to move the detection objective along the z axis.
 Lower the laser power if the image is saturated.